-I graduated in 1974 from Lehigh University, then I went into the Air Force and got to fly jets: F-4 Phantoms at first and then was assigned to be an instructor pilot.
+I graduated in 1974 from Lehigh University, then served in the Air Force and got to fly jets: F-4 Phantoms at first and then was assigned to be an instructor pilot.

-After my fifth-grade teacher told me I was a good writer, I sat down and started writing a science fiction novel.
-I filled one page and then hit the wall, i.e., mental block.
-I thought to myself that I didn’t know enough to write anything yet, but would put my ambition on the back burner for later.
-That was one of those life moments that stuck with me, so now, fifty years later, I’m writing things in the hope that somebody will read them.
+My sixth-grade teacher told me I was a good writer, so I sat down one day and started writing a science fiction novel.
+I filled one page of a legal pad and then hit the wall, i.e., mental block.
+I thought to myself, You don’t know enough to write anything, so I put my ambition on the back burner.
+That was one of those life moments that stuck with me, so now, many later, I’m writing things in the hope that somebody will read them.

 In my late twenties I wrote several one act plays that were performed at a small college.
-I converted one to a screenplay that was shown on cable TV in Oklahoma for a while.
+I converted one to a screenplay that was shown on cable TV in Oklahoma.
 I also wrote an article that was published in an Air Force magazine and tried to make it interesting by using humor.
 It was a widely read periodical, but since Generals have no sense of humor, I decided to try another career.

 My interest is human nature and societies.
-My books will be about people in different situations presented by the world, countries, governments, etc. The Wind is my first book.
-A sequel is already partially done and will be out later this year.
-Other books planned will likely have the themes of interesting characters with external oppression and their struggle to prevail.
+My books will be about people in different life situations.
+The Wind is my first book.
+A sequel is already partially done and will be out in the spring.
+Other books planned will have interesting characters with external oppression and their struggle to prevail.